Analytics - Exploring QuickBooks Online data

 What experience shows is that most people that are looking for patterns are more likely to find them with a visual tool.
 Certainly over the years many users have exported QuickBooks information into Excel and started analysis from that point by perhaps moving thru data to generate charts or pivot charts/tables.
 Typically many iterations are done.

 In my page on QB Data Warehouse I talk about QQube which is awesome for being able to get simplified, routine access to the raw data to work thru those iterations and visualizations and that makes lots of tools a viable option.
 But what about QBO?
 A solution we have worked with since about 2015 is a relatively new product from Microsoft - Power BI.
-It is a powerful platform for understanding your QBO (QuickBooks online) data without any cost !
+It is a powerful platform for understanding your QBO (QuickBooks online) data.

 I urge you to try this and if you need some help analyzing your data let us use our experience to help you get the information YOU need with Power BI.